fab-bla/Auction/README.md

-First-Price Procurement Auctions
+Procurement Auctions
 ================

-This repository contains my [master thesis](https://github.com/Base-R-Best-R/Auction/blob/main/Thesis/Thesis_FPSBPA.pdf) on first-price sealed-bid procurement auctions, please keep in mind that this is still a work in progress.
+This repository contains my [master thesis](https://github.com/Base-R-Best-R/Auction/blob/main/Thesis/Thesis_FPSBPA.pdf) on first-price sealed-bid procurement auctions.
 In particular, the aim is to predict award prices of auctions held by the [Colorado Department of Transportation](https://codot.gov/business/bidding/bid-tab-archives).
 To date, the following models with varying preprocessing schedules have